seongjaeny/opensource_cpp_base/README.md

 ## Setting Up CI/CD

 This repository uses [CircleCI](https://circleci.com/) for continuous integration and deployment.
 CircleCI automates the build and testing process to ensure the project remains stable.
+Follow the instructions in the link to set up CircleCI.

 The CircleCI configuration and settings can be found in the `.circleci` directory of this repository.
 The configuration file `.circleci/config.yml` defines the build steps, dependencies, and test execution process.

 ## License